micmejia/bible-dump/AMPC/Matthew/Matt 10.md

-And you will be hated by all for My name's sake, but he who perseveres _and_ endures to the end will be saved [[^g]from spiritual disease and death in the world to come].
+And you will be hated by all for My name's sake, but he who perseveres _and_ endures to the end will be saved [from spiritual disease and death in the world to come].